OUR STORY

 Rachel Boggs – Administrator

-Rachel worked for 20 years as an IT project manager for a multi-national manufacturer.
-She is a member of Cornerstone Baptist Church, Headingley and since 2007 has supported churches and charities with their administration and IT.
+Rachel worked for 20 years as an analyst/programmer and then IT project manager for a multi-national manufacturer.
+Since 2007 she has been freelance supporting churches and charities with their governance, administration, finance and IT and has wide experience with both funders and front-line charities.